nirajrepo/pyds/README.md

 # Data Structure with Python!
-A repository to host all data structure programs writtend in python including...
+A repository to host all data structure programs written in python including...

 - Tree
 - Binary Tree